Football Association of Ireland: Growing tension

-Foundation and Split from the IFA
+Foundation and split from the IFA

-The Football Association of Ireland (FAI) was formed in Dublin on the 2nd of September 1921 by the Leinster FA.
-The Free State League (originally the Football League of Ireland and now the League of Ireland) had been founded in June earlier that year when the Leinster FA withdrew from the IFA.
+The Football Association of Ireland (FAI) was founded in Dublin on 2 September 1921 by the Leinster FA.
+The Free State League (originally the Football League of Ireland and now the League of Ireland) had been formed in June earlier that year when the Leinster FA withdrew from the IFA.
 This was the climax of a series of disputes about the alleged Belfast bias of the IFA.

 Both bodies initially claimed to represent the entire island.
 The split between Southern Ireland (which became the Irish Free State in December 1922) and Northern Ireland (which came into existence as a jurisdiction in 1921) did not produce a split in the governing bodies of other sports, such as the Irish Rugby Football Union (IRFU).
 The Munster Football Association, originally dominated by British Army regiments, had fallen into abeyance on the outbreak of the First World War, and was re-established in 1922 with the help of the FAI, to which it affiliated.
 The Falls League, based in the Falls Road of nationalist West Belfast, affiliated to the FAI, and from there Alton United won the FAI Cup in 1923.
 However, when the FAI applied to join FIFA in 1923, it was admitted as the FAIFS (Football Association of the Irish Free State) based on a 26-county jurisdiction.
-(This jurisdiction remains, although Derry City, from Northern Ireland, were given an exemption, by agreement of FIFA and the IFA, to join the League of Ireland in 1985.)
+(This jurisdiction remains, although Derry City, from Northern Ireland, were given an exemption, by agreement of FIFA and the IFA, to join the League of Ireland in 1985).
 Attempts at reconciliation followed: at a 1923 meeting, the IFA rejected an FAIFS proposal for it to be an autonomous subsidiary of the FAIFS.
 A 1924 meeting in Liverpool, brokered by the English FA, almost reached agreement on a federated solution, but the IFA insisted on providing the chairman of the International team selection committee.
 A 1932 meeting agreed on sharing this role, but foundered when the FAIFS demanded one of the IFA's two places on the International Football Association Board (IFAB).
 Further efforts to reach agreement were made through a series of conferences between the IFA and FAI from 1973 to 1980 during the height of the Troubles in Northern Ireland.

 The IFA did not feel obliged to refrain from selecting Free State players for its international team.
 The name Football Association of Ireland was readopted by the FAIFS in 1936, in anticipation of the change of the state's name in the pending Constitution of Ireland, and the FAI began to select players from Northern Ireland based on the Constitution's claim to sovereignty there.
 A number of players played for both the FAI "Ireland" (against FIFA members from mainland Europe) and the IFA "Ireland" (in the British Home Championship, whose members had withdrawn from FIFA in 1920).
 Shortly after the IFA rejoined FIFA in 1946, the FAI stopped selecting Northern players.
 The IFA stopped selecting southern players after the FAI complained to FIFA in 1950.